 - Fidelity.
 This option determines how far apart anchor points are added as you drag.
 Higher values result in fewer points and smoother lines; lower values result in more anchor points, which can make the lines appear choppy. - Smoothness.
 This option determines how closely a path follows the path of your cursor.
-Lower values result in more anchor points, especially if your cursor movement is choppy. - Fill New Pencil Strokes.
-By default, pencil paths are not filled regardless of the fill color defined in the Tools panel. - Keep Selected.
+Lower values result in more anchor points, especially if your cursor movement is choppy.

+- Keep Selected.
 If this option is checked, the line you draw is automatically selected when you release the mouse button. - Edit Selected Paths.
 If this option is checked, drawing near a selected path can change the existing path.
 This is an important distinction (especially when Keep Selected is checked) because you can accidentally edit the first path instead of creating a second shape.